-Adjudication under the Security of Payment Act
+Under the Security of Payment Act

 Lodging an Adjudication Application

-An applicant must submit two (2) signed copies of the Adjudication Application Form, two (2) sets of the accompanying documents and payment by hand to the Singapore Mediation Centre between 9am – 4:30pm, Monday to Friday.
+A Claimant must submit two (2) signed copies of the Adjudication Application Form, two (2) sets of the accompanying documents and payment by hand to the Singapore Mediation Centre between 9am and 4:30pm, Monday to Friday.

-More information is also available on the BCA website here.
+More information is available on BCA’s website.

 Rules and Forms